 (a) Shall not be less than 5 years from the date of conviction unless the agency head or a designee grants a waiver in the interest of national security.
-Follow the waiver procedures at (a); and
+Follow the waiver procedures at PGI 203.570-2 (a); and

 (b) May be more than 5 years from the date of conviction if the agency head or a designee makes a written determination of the need for the longer period.
-The agency shall provide a copy of the determination to the address at (b).
+The agency shall provide a copy of the determination to the address at PGI 203.570-2 (b).

 203.570-3 Contract clause.